aws/eks-distro-build-tooling/projects/prometheus/alertmanager/README.md

 # Prometheus Alertmanager container image

-This project builds the [alertmanager](https://github.com/prometheus/alertmanager) and uploads it to ECR for deploying on our metrics clsuter.
+This project builds the [Alertmanager](https://github.com/prometheus/alertmanager) Linux AMD64 container image and uploads it to ECR for deploying on our metrics clsuter.